 IPS officers’ post is one of the prestigious posts in the country that comes only after IAS.
 Let’s take a look at the IPS officer ranks and the salary that a candidate selected for this post would cherish.

-Once a candidate meets all the physical fitness requirements and successfully completes the 6 months training in the allocated cadre and the one-month academic training, he/she is confirmed as IPS officer and takes the placement in the allocated cadre.
+Once a candidate meets all the physical fitness requirements and successfully completes the 6 months training in the allocated cadre and the one-month academic training, he/she is confirmed as IPS officer and takes placement in the allocated cadre.
 The remuneration of the Indian Police Service (IPS) officer depends on the designation which they hold.
 In this article, you will read about the IPS ranks and salary.